coauthors/coauthors/.changeset/dry-fireants-bathe.md

 ---
-"coauthors-vscode": minor
+'coauthors-vscode': minor
 ---

-feat(coauthors-vscode): add Coauthors icon on Source Control Manager
+feat(coauthors-vscode): add button to use Coauthors on VSCode Source Control